amirvhd/simplx_ood/README.md

 python main.py -experiment ood_detection --ood_dataset SVHN

 ```
-To get errors and plots for out-of-ditribtuionn detection. you can run the follwoing code
+To get errors and plots for out-of-distribution detection. you can run the following code:

 ```python
 python plot.py  --ood_dataset CIFAR100